 Committee chair: DFS likely to be in gaming bill

-House Gaming Oversight Committee Chairman John Payne recently told Online Poker Report that the current plan was to include DFS is in a gaming expansion package that will be revisited in 2016.
+House Gaming Oversight Committee Chairman John Payne recently stated that the current plan was to include DFS is in a gaming expansion package that will be revisited in 2016.
 From OPR, on the legislature’s plans for DFS:

 “They’ll come back with their recommendations and how we can regulate it and make it part of our gaming oversight,” Payne said.
 “We’re really trying to push that and have it as part of the gaming package” in the spring.